Skip to content

 • Implemented prevention of duplicate file attachments in query builder.

-• Added validation requiring at least one query per inference request.
+• Added validation requiring at least one query per prediction request.

 • Improved JSON request parameter validations including maximum query limits.